moritzkoerber/local-data-stack/README.md

 ## How to run

-Simply run `$ uv run dg dev` to launch the dagster webserver.
+The stack uses [uv](https://docs.astral.sh/uv/getting-started/installation/) to manage its dependencies.
+Simply run `uv run dg dev` to launch the dagster webserver.